HiroakiMikami/jlenv/README.md

-# Groom your app’s Ruby environment with jlenv.
+# Groom your app’s Julia environment with jlenv.

-Use jlenv to pick a Ruby version for your application and guarantee that your development environment matches production.
-Put jlenv to work with [Bundler](http://bundler.io/) for painless Ruby upgrades and bulletproof deployments.
+Use jlenv to pick a Julia version for your application and guarantee that your development environment matches production.
+Put jlenv to work with [Bundler](http://bundler.io/) for painless Julia upgrades and bulletproof deployments.

-**Powerful in development.** Specify your app's Ruby version once, in a single file.
+**Powerful in development.** Specify your app's Julia version once, in a single file.
 Keep all your teammates on the same page.
-No headaches running apps on different versions of Ruby.
+No headaches running apps on different versions of Julia.
 Just Works™ from the command line and with app servers like [Pow](http://pow.cx).
-  Override the Ruby version anytime: just set an environment variable.
+  Override the Julia version anytime: just set an environment variable.

 **Rock-solid in production.** Your application's executables are its interface with ops.
 With jlenv and [Bundler binstubs](https://github.com/jlenv/jlenv/wiki/Understanding-binstubs) you'll never again need to `cd` in a cron job or Chef recipe to ensure you've selected the right runtime.
-The Ruby version dependency lives in one place—your app—so upgrades and rollbacks are atomic, even when you switch versions.
+The Julia version dependency lives in one place—your app—so upgrades and rollbacks are atomic, even when you switch versions.

-**One thing well.** jlenv is concerned solely with switching Ruby versions.
+**One thing well.** jlenv is concerned solely with switching Julia versions.
 It's simple and predictable.
 A rich plugin ecosystem lets you tailor it to suit your needs.
-Compile your own Ruby versions, or use the [ruby-build][] plugin to automate the process.
+Compile your own Julia versions, or use the [julia-build][] plugin to automate the process.
 Specify per-application environment variables with [jlenv-vars](https://github.com/jlenv/jlenv-vars).
   See more [plugins on the